 Employers are advised to remind staff of the behavior expected of them and that treating employees of certain nationalities differently or jokes and banter related to coronavirus could expose the company to discrimination claims.

-With less than 25% of workplace discrimination, harassment, and bullying reported, many legacy tools for reporting incidents at work are ineffective.
+With less than 25% of workplace discrimination, sexual harassment in the workplace, and workplace bullying reported, many legacy tools for reporting incidents at work are ineffective.
 Furthermore, employers will be unable to rely simply on a policy that states that discrimination and harassment is not tolerated.

 The Director General at the World Health Organisation (WHO), Tedros Adhanom, has even spoken out: “It’s appalling to see new reports of people being targeted due to their race, ethnicity or purported association with COVID-19.
 WHO once again calls for an end to stigmatization & discrimination at a time when solidarity and compassion must be paramount,” Tedros said on Twitter.